MitalTopiwala/FAQBot/README.md

 ## Intro

-Whether its a student trying to locate the syllabus, or a novice gammer inquiring about game mechanics, in almost discord server, there are select questions that are repeatedly asked.
+Whether its a student trying to locate the syllabus, or a novice gammer inquiring about game mechanics, in almost discord server there are questions that are repeatedly asked.
 I created the FAQBot to eliminate the need for users to repeatedly answer the same questions, and can instead rely on a bot to do it for them.

 ## Requirements